 Our ultimate guide to hydration for runners can help you determine how much you should be drinking.

 Lastly, it is important to never try any new fueling strategies on race day.
 Practice fueling during training to ensure you are comfortable with consuming certain foods and drinks while running.

 When thinking about what to eat the week before a half marathon, think a balanced diet with an emphasis on carbohydrates.
 You may be following a taper plan, so incorporate some of these taper nutrition tips.

 The goal for fueling in the days leading up to a half marathon is high carbohydrate, moderate protein, and low fat and fiber.

 These performance plates for runners can help you visualize your plate with larger servings of carbohydrates.

 The aim is to fill up your muscle fuel stores with carbohydrates and to not consume anything that sits too heavy in the stomach or takes a long time to digest, such as fats and fiber.

 Several days prior to the race or long run, you may want to eat less fat, such as nuts, seeds, avocados, butter, cheese, etc. If you have a sensitive stomach, avoid high fiber foods as well, such as certain fruits and vegetables, nuts, seeds, whole grains, beans, etc.

-You’ll still want to include some lean protein such as chicken, turkey, fish, eggs, and/or dairy products to keep you full, satiated and prevent muscle protein breakdown.
+While including some of the best foods for carb-loading that make intake easier, you’ll still want to include some lean protein such as chicken, turkey, fish, eggs, and/or dairy products to keep you full and satiated, and prevent muscle protein breakdown.